data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-1-choose-stack.md

  This leaves us with flexibility in the areas of the datastore and the front-end framework.

 For the front-end framework, unless you're already familiar with the *Angular*, let's forget about it for now.
- We can start with basic views using the *EJS* template engine, which is similar to *ERB*.
+ We can start by using the *EJS* template engine to create basic views.
   Most *Rails* developers should be familiar with *ERB* and will be happy to learn the syntax for *EJS* is almost nearly identical to *ERB*.

 For the datastore, we have two basic options: *MongoDB* or a relational database.
 Most *Rails* developers should be familiar with open source relational databases like *MySQL* and *PostgreSQL*.

-If you'd like to stick with a familiar *PostgreSQL* database, try the *PEEN Stack*:
+If you'd like to stick with a familiar relational database, try a *PEEN Stack*:

   + **P** stands for *PostgreSQL*, a relational database.
   + **E** stands for *Express.js*, a *Node.js* web server and application framework.